Covid-19 Risk Management Guidelines During Erasmus+ Mobility (hosted in Cyprus)

 - Participants are required to wear a mask for all activities that are outside of the venue area. (venue area will be shown during the first day of activities.

-- 72hrs before Arrival, participants must obtain a negative PCR test from an EU authorised laboratory in your country unless you are vaccinated. (the costs of this test cannot be covered, unfortunately).
+- 72hrs before Arrival, you might need to obtain a negative PCR test from an EU authorised laboratory in your country unless you are vaccinated. (the costs of this test cannot be covered, unfortunately).
 In the case that the results of the test are positive, then the participant cannot join the project.
 The participant has the right to claim the real travel costs from their travel insurance or request a refund or date change or travel voucher from the travel provider.

 - 24hrs before Arrival, participants are requested to issue a CyprusFlightPass